MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

 1. - If your SQL Server is configured to listen on port 1433, make sure that firewalls on the network between the client and the server are configured to allow traffic on port 1433.
 Review [Configure a Windows Firewall for Database Engine Access - SQL Server](/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access) and work with your network administrator to implement necessary solutions.

    - If your SQL Server default instance isn't using 1433, try to append the port number of SQL Server to the server name by using the format `<servername>,<portnumber>` and see whether it works.
-For example, if your SQL instance name is *MySQLDefaultinstance* and it's running on port 2000, specify the server name as *MySQLServer, 2000* and see whether it works.
+For example, your SQL instance name is *MySQLDefaultinstance* and it's running on port 2000.
+Specify the server name as *MySQLServer, 2000* and see whether it works.

 1. - If it doesn't work, it indicates the firewall is blocking the port.
 You need to add the port to the firewall exclusion list either.
 You can follow the instructions at [Configure a Windows Firewall for Database Engine Access](/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access) or by working with your network administrator.